 When you are done, don’t forget to click the toggle at the top to make the code ‘Active’ and then click the ‘Save’ button.
 WPCode will now deploy the code on your WordPress blog and display the specified number of posts in the WordPress loop.

 We hope this article helped you learn how to display any number of posts in a WordPress loop.
-You may also want to see our guide on how to exclude sticky posts from the loop in WordPress and our expert picks for the must-have WordPress plugins for business websites.
+You may also want to see our guide on how to exclude sticky posts from the loop in WordPress and our expert picks for the best related posts plugins for WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.